syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 [Cancel](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.canceleventargs.cancel?view=netcore-3.1) - To avoid the default appointment editor showing by enabling this property.

-For example, To use custom appointment editor window instead of default appointment editor window, handle `AppointmentEditorOpening` event.
+For example, to use a custom appointment editor window instead of the default appointment editor window, handle the `AppointmentEditorOpening` event.

 {% tabs %}
 {% highlight c# %}